dbcook/openrocket-database/README.md

 recently.
 The most recent change to the Estes file was in April 2014, and the rest have not changed since 2013 or before.

 The new 2022 OpenRocket betas have adopted *this* database.
+At present the betas also contain the legacy 15.03 database, which can be activated with a "show legacy" option in the component selection dialog.

 ### OpenRocket Data File Search Path